31Carlton7/corona_spectator/README.md

 ## Getting Started

-Fork or clone this repository or download the code and navigate to the enclosing folder inside your terminal.
+Assuming Flutter is installed and setup on your device (If not, follow the steps to do so [here](https://flutter.dev/docs/get-started/install)), Fork, clone, or download the code for this repository and navigate to the enclosing folder inside your terminal.
 Then use this command to run:

 ```
 flutter run